 After walking around and admiring each work of art, I exited the main gallery building in order to explore the garden of the gallery where I got to photograph a wooden 19th-century balcony.

-Once there, I met my guide who took me through the small boutique that was housed inside of the Gyumri museum.
+Once there, I met my guide who took me through the small boutique that was housed inside the Gyumri museum.

 On the second floor, there is a small area where you can see beautiful theme works by local artists, ranging from jewelry to clothing and ceramics.